Electrical cardioversion is a procedure in which an

 may not work.
 You may need another cardioversion or other treatment.

 - Antiarrhythmic medicines used before and after

 cardioversion or even the cardioversion itself may cause a life-threatening

-You can have a reaction to the sedative given before the
+- You could have a reaction to the medicine given to you

 burn on your skin where the paddles are placed.

 Cardioversion can also be done with medicines.
 These medicines are called rhythm control medicines, or antiarrhythmics.
 These medicines can also help keep your heart in a normal rhythm after it has been reset.

 You may get pills, or the medicine may be put into your arm through a tube called an IV.

 If an IV is used, it will be done in the hospital.
 You may start pills in the hospital and continue taking them at home, or you may start the pills at home.